Azure-Samples/azure-search-power-skills/Text/PresidioPIIAnonymization/README.md

 This skill is ideal for finding and removing PII entities from the search text.

+⚠️ Presidio can help identify sensitive/PII data in un/structured text.
+However, because Presidio is using trained ML models, there is no guarantee that Presidio will find all sensitive information.
+Consequently, additional systems and protections should be employed.

 ## Requirements

+### Run locally
 In addition to the common requirements described in the root [README.md](https://github.com/Azure-Samples/azure-search-power-skills/blob/master/README.md) file, this Power Skill requires spacy en_core_web_lg module being downloaded:
 ```python
 python -m spacy download en_core_web_lg
 ```

+### Deploy with docker
 To run this PowerSkill you will need:
 * docker
 * An Azure Blob storage container